-C.2.7 Concierge
+C.2.8 Concierge

-The first year budget makes provision for concierge services 12 hours a day, 7 days a week (as arranged by property management).
-Hours are: 9am to 9pm Monday to Friday, 12 noon to 12 midnight Saturday and Sunday.
+The first year budget makes provision for concierge services 24 hours a day, 7 days a week (as arranged by property management).
 The condominium board will have the ability to change the extent and times of your concierge service.

-C.2.8 Building Access and Security
+C.2.9 Building Access and Security

-With your safety in mind, we have included the following security features in Smart House:
+With your safety in mind, we have included the following security features in Tableau:

-- The building entrances and the various amenity rooms are all equipped with proximity fobs.
+The building entrances, the lobby access points at each of the parking levels, and the various amenity rooms are all equipped with proximity fobs.
 To unlock a door you simply hold your fob within 1 inch of the reader.
 The benefit of this system is its ease-of-use as well as its security features, which among other things allow the Property Manager to add and delete entrants, thereby controlling who can and cannot enter the building.

 Each unit will receive two (2) fobs.
 Additional fobs may be purchased through the concierge.
-One garage transmitter will also be supplied for each parking unit purchased. - An enter phone is located in the building's main entry vestibule. - Security cameras have been installed at key security points in the building, such that any activity will be recorded as well as visible on camera at the work station located at the concierge desk.
+One garage transmitter will also be supplied for each parking unit purchased.